kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

  * export the whole project as a dataset using `.export_labels`, which will create an archive containing one or several files containing the labels in the format you need.

-To retrieve all assets of a project one by one, you can perform the following steps:
 ## Preliminary steps
  1. Fetch the project ID from the Kili UI (in Settings / Admin):
    ![Get Project ID from UI](../../assets/get_project_id.jpg)